codecomet-io/cli/README.md

 ### How to use CLI

-To use, simply prefix your "go test" or "pytest" or other test commands with `codecomet`
+To use, simply prefix your "go test" or "pytest" or other test commands with `codecomet`.
+You will also want to use `--` to separate the arguments as in the examples below.

 You can pass flags to the codecomet executable, such as the suite name (it will default to your folder name) or the suite run ID (which will default to the run ID in your CI system).